 Can CFNA be removed from my credit report?

 Lexington Law specializes in removing inquiries and other negative marks on your credit report.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.